 Using automatic signatures in Microsoft Outlook 2013 is a great way to ensure that you include important contact information on the emails that you send.
 Oulook allows you to customize the auto signature setting so that the signature is included on new messages or replies and forwards, or all three.

 A signature in Outlook 2013 is meant to be a convenient way to provide relevant contact information to the people with whom you communicate through email.
-You can customize signatures to include a lot of different things, even pictures, which can make it one of the most important aspects of the emails that you create.
+You can customize signatures to include a lot of different things or formats, even pictures, which can make it one of the most important aspects of the emails that you create.

 The Outlook 2013 signature can be modified in other ways, though, including when it is or is not used.
 If you find that Outlook is including your signature on every new email, reply, or forwarded message that you send, then you may be looking for a way to change that.
 Our tutorial below will show you how to configure your signature so that it is only included when you create new emails in the program.